Bonus: Download the purchase order implementation template

 Now let’s look at some differences between a standard purchase order and a Blanket purchase order.

-Both standard purchase order and blanket order is a commitment from the buyer to the seller.
-So no matter what, you are obligated to pay the vendor for the amount mentioned on the purchase order unless specified otherwise.
+Standard and blanket orders require a commitment from the buyer to the seller.
+So, no matter what, unless specified otherwise, you must pay the vendor for the amount mentioned on the purchase order.

-A purchase order is typically for a shorter period, while a blanket is usually for a more extended period with a specific contract start date and end date.
+A purchase order is typically for a shorter period, while a blanket is usually for a more extended period with a specific contract start and end date.
+They typically have long-term contracts and long-term agreements.

 We typically see our customers create annual blanket orders.

-So think of it this way, you need to purchase office supplies, you create a purchase order.
-You need to pay a vendor for monthly cleaning services; maybe a blanket order is a better option.
+So think of it this way, you need to purchase office supplies, you create a purchase order and a contract purchase.
+You must pay a vendor for monthly cleaning services; maybe a blanket order is a better option.

 While a blanket purchase order is very generic, for example, a blanket order would describe the high-level need, but that is all.